jblotus/explosivewebsprogramming/source/_posts/2011-05-27-the-correct-way-of-checking-view-variables-in-php-5-3.md

       I am very &lt;?= @$emotions['current'] ?: '' ?&gt;
       when I &lt;?= @$actions-&gt;enjoyMost ?: '' ?&gt;
     &lt;/p&gt;
-&lt;/div&gt;</pre> E\_FATAL errors will still stop your program, and suppressing E\_NOTICE and E_WARNING won&#8217;t create any issues with your template that wouldn&#8217;t have existed anyway, minus the annoying error message (especially with xdebug!).
+&lt;/div&gt;</pre> E\_FATAL errors will still stop your program, and suppressing E\_NOTICE and E_WARNING won't create any issues with your template that wouldn't have existed anyway, minus the annoying error message (especially with xdebug!).

 &nbsp;